 Registration is now open for this November's NCTE Annual Convention: Responsibility, Creativity, and the Arts of Language.
 Program Chair Doug Hesse calls us to "value not only workers but also citizens, not only students passing tests but also social beings making connections, not only information processors but also idea creators."
 Doug urges us, "At a cultural moment when it’s tempting to make the world defensively smaller," to "advocate the ample arts of language" and "advance literate life at its richest."

 The Secondary Section will host our annual Secondary Get-Together, with keynote speaker Taylor Mali (see him perform "What Teachers Make"); Secondary Level Luncheon, with keynote speaker Lois Lowry; dynamic High School Matters roundtable session, and many more valuable and inspiring sessions.
 Check back here for details as we near November!

 Meet Our Newly Elected Leaders!

 Janet Atkins has been elected to serve on the Secondary Section Steering Committee beginning on Sunday, November 22, 2015.
 She teachers at Wade Hampton High School in Greenville, South Carolina.

 Welcome to our 2015-2016 Nominating Committee, made up of Chair Amy Rasmussen (Lewisville High School, Lewisville, Texas), Dan Bruno (Springfield Township High School, Glenside, Pennsylvania), and Zachory Kirk (Henry County Schools, Decatur, Georgia).

 Principles in Practice Imprint

 NCTE’s K-12 Principles in Practice imprint connects research with classroom practice offering teachers concrete illustrations of effective classroom practices based in NCTE research briefs and policy statements.
-Books within the imprint are grouped in strands focusing on adolescent literacy, writing, and assessment.
+Check out the books in the new Literacies of the Disciplines strand.